what is the discharge coming from my cats bottom

 Answer

-Hi Anabella– thanks for your email.
-You question was – why is your cat having a secretion that comes from her bottom after she goes to the bathroom.
-You also noted that she is “obese”.
+Your question was “Why is my cat having a secretion that comes from her bottom after she goes to the bathroom.”
+You also noted that she is “obese.”

-To be honest – it is difficult to answer that question without seeing your cat.
+To be honest, this is difficult to answer without seeing your cat.
 There are a few possibilities that I’ll discuss below.
 Your best bet is to see your veterinarian to determine the underlying cause.

 The possibilities are:

-It may be a simple as she can’t clean herself well due to her obesity and any discharge is obvious on her (I have seen several cats with this problem).
-In this case – weight loss (which you are working on with the Hills Prescription r/d diet) is your best bet.
-Another article that might be helpful is Obesity in Cats.
+It may be as simple as she can’t clean herself well due to her obesity.
+In this case, weight loss, which you are working on with the Hills Prescription r/d diet, is your best bet.

 Best of luck!